 - While covered place in the oven and bake for 20 minutes.
 Remove the lid at that time and return the pot to the oven for another 10-15 minutes.
 Internal temperature should be about 200 degrees.
 Gently shake the loaf onto a cooling rack.
 Cool for about 30 minutes before cutting

-- Bread Machine: Place all ingredients in the pan of the bread machine in the order suggested by the manufacturer.
+bread machine in the order suggested by the manufacturer.
 Select dough setting and press start.
 Add pickle during the 'add in' cycle.
 Check the dough.
 It should form a nice smooth ball.
 If you think the dough is too moist, add additional flour (a tablespoon at a time).
-If the dough is looking dry add warm water (a tablespoon at a time).
+If the dough is looking dry add warm water (a tablespoon at a time). - When dough cycle has finished, remove dough from pan and turn out onto a lightly oiled surface.
+Form dough into an oval, cover and let rest for 10 minutes.

 - After resting, turn dough bottom side up and press to flatten.
 Fold dough into an envelope by folding the top 1/3 of the way to the bottom.
 Then fold the bottom a 1/3 of the way over the top.
 Then press dough with the palm of your hand to make an indentation down the center of the dough and fold the top completely to the bottom, sealing the seam with the palm of your hand.

-- Place on a baking pan dusted with cornmeal or baking pan lined with a silicone mat.
+- Place on a baking pan dusted with cornmeal or baking pan lined with a silicone baking mat.
 Cover and place in a warm spot to rise for approximately 20 minutes.
 Preheat oven to 400 degrees F. Bake for 20 to 25 minutes or until nicely browned.

 Recipe from: What’s Cooking America